Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 37

-Cheeky chap Joe will likely be certainly melting hearts – however not the ice – when he performs on Dancing On Ice.
-Having beforehand gained I’m A Celeb… Get Me Out Of Right here! he actually has the general public’s backing – however will it serve him nicely this time round?
+Cheeky chap Joe will likely be absolutely melting hearts – however not the ice – when he performs on Dancing On Ice.
+Having beforehand gained I’m A Celeb… Get Me Out Of Right here! he actually has the general public’s backing – however will it serve him properly this time round?

 Learn extra about Joe right here.